 About World Languages and Literatures

 Our mission is to promote the diversity of world cultures by offering an educational experience that gives graduate and undergraduate students not just a window to the world, but a passkey to understanding and communicating with its peoples in meaningful and useful ways.
-To that end, all of our faculty members aim to excel in teaching and to provide distinguished service to the University, even as our graduate faculty members aspire to make significant scholarly, creative and entrepreneurial contributions to their fields.
+To that end, all of our faculty members aim to excel in teaching to make significant scholarly, creative and entrepreneurial contributions to their fields and to provide distinguished service to the University.

-The department offers an M.A. in Spanish, a B.A. in French, a multitrack B.A. in Spanish, a dual degree in Secondary Education and French or Spanish, minors in Arabic Language and Middle Eastern Cultures, Chinese Studies, French, Italian Studies, Japanese, Spanish (multitrack), Spanish Translation, and basic language courses in German, and Paiute, as well as interdisciplinary minors in Basque Studies, International Affairs, International Business and Latin American Studies.
+The department offers an M.A. in Spanish, a B.A. in French, a multitrack B.A. in Spanish, a dual degree in Secondary Education and French or Spanish, minors in Arabic Language and Middle Eastern Cultures, Chinese, French, Italian Studies, Japanese, Spanish (multitrack), Spanish Translation, and a two-year language program in American Sign Language, German and Paiute, as well as interdisciplinary minors in Basque Studies, International Affairs, International Business and Latin American Studies.